Credit Card Debt Consolidation Methods

 Payment Calendar

-Create a monthly payment calendar to keep track of due dates and avoid missing any payments.
-Utilize digital tools or traditional methods like paper calendars.
+Create a monthly payment calendar to keep track of due dates and avoid missing payments.
+Use tools or traditional methods, such as paper calendars.

 Tracking your payment schedule ensures timely payments, helping you maintain a good credit score.
 Missing payments can lead to late fees and negatively impact your credit report.